Our Work

 Who can apply to receive a grant?

-Applicants must be classified by the Internal Revenue Service as tax-exempt, nonprofit organizations to be eligible for a grant.
+Applicants must be designated as a tax-exempt organization under the provisions of 501(c)(3) of the United States Internal Revenue Code to be eligible for a grant.

 Please note: